Dover: Sports

 Dover District Leisure Centre operated by Places Leisure located in Whitfield opened in March 2019 replacing the previous facility on Townwall Street, which was operated by Your Leisure, a not for profit charitable trust, which caters for sports and includes a swimming pool.

-There are sports clubs, amongst them Dover Athletic F.C., who play in the National League; rugby; swimming; water polo and netball (Dover and District Netball League).
+There are sports clubs, among them Dover Athletic F.C., who play in the National League South; rugby; swimming; water polo and netball (Dover and District Netball League).

 Dover Rowing Club is the oldest coastal rowing club in Britain and has a rich history, at one time becoming the best club on the south coast.
 More information can be found on the history page of the club's website.

 One event which gets media attention is that of swimming the English Channel.

 Sea fishing, from the beach, pier or out at sea, is carried out here.
 The so-called Dover sole (solea solea) is found all over European waters.

 Dover is now the host of a variety of watersports; such as paddle-boarding and kayaking.